 The Title IX Coordinator is authorized to enact procedures that include specific instructions for reporting and responding to incidents of Sexual and Interpersonal Misconduct.
-Any individual may report an alleged incident online at https://incidentreport.uncc.edu/ or to the Title IX Office.
+Any individual may report an alleged incident online at incidentreport.uncc.edu or to the Office of Civil Rights and Title IX.